1. What is an Oral Presentation?

 Doing this study all by yourself can be rather daunting, so we've got your back.
 We specialise in supporting VCE English by creating helpful videos, study guides and eBooks.
 Here are some just to get your started:

-Our How to Write a Killer Oral Presentation Study Guide has all the information you need to succeed in your Oral Presentations, a written explanation is also included!
+Our How to Write a Killer Oral Presentation Study Guide has all the information you need to succeed in your Oral Presentations.
+Sample A+ essays and written explanations are also included!